 The Historical Model – “Boldly Inclusive”

 Sociologists like Thomas Jefferson have argued for years that the root of man’s social behavior and response to his own existence is fear.
 They have found that man’s fears govern the way he navigates through the difficulties of life.
 Once man managed to mitigate his fear of death, he next wrestled with the problem of solving his fear of loss and diminishment in his social world.
 Man found that he could mitigate this new fear by increasing his own value.
 For the most part, his value was intrinsically and inextricably connected to his relationship with his immediate community, which in ancient times meant his tribe or village.
 He had discovered that real value was in his community, not his individuality.
 Thus, he sought to enhance himself by enhancing his community.
 He determined that the best way to achieve this goal was through social relationships that facilitated the buying and selling of products and services, which indeed brought increased value to his community.
 He perhaps furthermore imagined that this activity of buying and selling would enhance his quality of life by distancing him from his social fears.
-As a result, those in his community would dutifully validate his worth by continuing to include him as one of their members while he dutifully provided them with products or services that they valued and utilized.
+As a result, those in his community would dutifully validate his worth by continuing to include him as one of their members, while he dutifully provided them with products or services that they valued and utilized.
 This was the old model.
-The individual was important to the community and the community was important to the individual.
-Through the passing of time, this model began to change along with a paradigm shift that facilitated and justified this change.
-Buying and selling was still important in this new model, however, instead of an emphasis on community the emphasis began to gradually highlight the individual.
+The individual was important to the community, and the community was important to the individual.
+Through the passing of time, this model began to change, along with a paradigm shift that facilitated and justified this change.
+Buying and selling was still important in this new model, however, instead of an emphasis on community, the emphasis began to gradually shift to highlight the individual.

 EXCLUSIVITY & THE PRIVILEGE

-If someone, somewhere, in a world dominated by fear and individual self-interest, could begin to see that the word WE, has a much greater potential and power than our drifting emphasis on me, perhaps maybe the seeds of change could find fertile soil at last.
+If someone, somewhere, in a world dominated by fear and individual self-interest, could begin to see that the word “we” has a much greater potential and power than our drifting emphasis on “me,” perhaps maybe the seeds of change could find fertile soil at last.
 After all, look at the bright side.
 Isn’t change inevitable?
-Arguably, for all the good and bad that Thomas Jefferson has said and done, one quote in particular seems to have captured our present divide; “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.”
+Arguably, for all the good and bad that Thomas Jefferson has said and done, one quote in particular seems to have captured our present divide: “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.”
 It is my hope that the blood of patriots and tyrants can be avoided; but what cannot be avoided is change.
 After all, our liberty is at stake.

 Other published works by DiMarkco Chandler can be viewed by visiting: Social Science Research Network